Halloween safety tips for parents & kids

 Alternatives to traditional trick-or-treating

 Going door to door isn’t the only way to celebrate Halloween.
-If you prefer a safe alternative to trick-or-treating, host a Halloween gathering during the day or look for a trunk or treat in your community.
+It may not even be an option, depending on where you live.
+If you prefer to find an alternative to trick-or-treating, consider hosting a Halloween gathering during the day or looking for a trunk or treat in your community.

 Trunk or treat is where communities or organizations will go to parking lots and decorate the trunks of their cars to pass out candy.
-If your child is sick, you can always have a scary movie night or get creative and make each room in your house a trick-or-treat stop.
+Or an at-home party, even during the day, can be a fun way to celebrate Halloween without going out at night.

 Halloween safety tips for adults

-Many adults love Halloween festivities just as much as children do, but they need to stay safe as well.
-Children aren’t the only ones who benefit from Halloween safety tips.
-Here are some for adults celebrating the holiday.
+Many adults love Halloween festivities just as much as children do, but they also need to stay safe.
+Here are some Halloween safety tips for adults celebrating the holiday.

 Prepare before you go out

 Preparation is the best way to avoid potential Halloween risks.
-Have a plan, including what route your family will take for trick or treating or festivities, as well as a start and end time.
-Take a flashlight and phone with you.
+Have a plan, including what route your family will take for trick-or-treating or festivities, as well as a start and end time.
+Take a flashlight and phone with you as you go around the neighborhood.

-If you’re not going to be home while others are trick-or-treating, this may also include placing a bucket of candy on your front porch, leaving the light on and making sure your door is locked.
+If you won’t be home while others are trick-or-treating, you may also want to place a bucket of candy on your front porch, leave the light on and make sure your door is locked.

 Celebrate at home

 If you’re not keen on the idea of leaving the house this Halloween, you can offer the alternative of celebrating at home.
-It is especially wise to avoid driving under the influence if you’re planning to consume alcohol.
-You may also feel safer being at home to avoid large crowds and the risk of COVID-19 during Halloween.
+A Halloween house party can be just as fun as heading out to trick-or-treat, especially if you don’t have kids.
+But since there are so many kids out that night, avoid driving if you’re planning to consume alcohol.

 Be careful while driving

-Accidents on the road are common on Halloween, therefore it is essential to stay vigilant while driving through neighborhoods or truck or treat parking lots.
+Accidents on the road are common on Halloween, so it is essential to stay vigilant while driving through neighborhoods or trick-or-treat parking lots.

-There’s a lot of distraction in communities, from children running around from home to home.
-Many trick-or-treaters come by car from other neighborhoods.
-Keep an eye on the roads this Halloween and practice safety by keeping children out of the street.
+There’s a lot of distraction in communities, particularly children running around from home to home.
+If you do need to drive that night, drive slowly.
+Keep an eye on the roads and practice safety by keeping children out of the street.

 Urgent care is open on Halloween

-Concerned about having a safe Halloween?
-Don’t worry; our urgent care centers are open in case your family needs assistance.
-We’re equipped to treat a wide range of injuries and illnesses.
+Concerned about Halloween safety?
+Don’t worry; there are several urgent care centers open in case your family needs assistance.
+Many urgent care centers are equipped to treat a wide range of non-emergency injuries and illnesses, no matter what happens that night.

-If you need help assessing and treating an injury or accident, come see the experts at our urgent care partners.
-You can walk in without an appointment, or you can check in online.
-We’ll have you back to feeling better in no time.
+If you need help assessing and treating an injury or accident, go to an urgent care center near you.
+You can walk in or save your spot online.

 References: